lucidsoftware/lucid-programming-competition-2020/problems/RoverRepair/description.md

 3   6   20
 ```

-After running some diagnostics, Dr. Simmons  that two processing nodes in the rover she is fixing have been swapped by accident.
+After running some diagnostics, Dr. Simmons has determined that two processing nodes in the rover she is fixing have been swapped by accident.
 Write a program that identifies which nodes have been swapped so she can fix the rover.

 # Input / Output